 I just hope that if you’re reading this post that you take away the fact that just because somebody is different doesn’t mean they don’t feel and want the same things as you.

 To thirteen year old me?
 Chin up honey you’ll be okay and stronger with what you go through.
 Everybody deserves love.

 What is IBS?

-It’s an a condition where eating certain food or having stress can put a strain on the digestive system.
-People may suffer with constipation or loose bowels as well as trapped wind and the feeling of constantly needing a wee.
+It’s a condition where eating a certain food or having stress can put a strain on the digestive system.
+People may suffer from constipation or loose bowels as well as trapped wind and the feeling of constantly needing a wee.

 How do I know it’s IBS?

 You do so by keeping a food diary and noticing your triggers and consulting your doctor who may prescribe Buscopan: IBS relief.